Find Trade Colleges

 $12,279 Avg Student Debt

-Degree recipients from Lincoln Tech - Denver accumulate an average of $12,279 in student debt by the time they complete their degree.
-For those students on a 10-year repayment plan, the average payment due each month is around $183.
+On average, students take out $12,279 in loans while pursuing their degree.
+Those who take out this much in loans have to make a monthly payment of about $183 if they are on a 10-year repayment plan.
 Once they receive their degree, Lincoln Tech - Denver graduates enter the workforce, making an average salary of $36,801 during the early year of their career.
-Of those students who received their degree, 7% were women.
+Around 7% of those degree recipients were women.

-Read full report on Lincoln College of Technology - Denver
+Full Lincoln College of Technology - Denver Report

 #13